Marshall University

-Marshall University is a public research university in Huntington, West Virginia.
-It was founded in 1837 and is named after John Marshall, the fourth Chief Justice of the United States Supreme Court.
+Marshall University is a public research university in Huntington, West Virginia, United States.
+It was founded in 1837 and is named after John Marshall, the fourth chief justice of the United States.
+The university is classified among "R2: Doctoral Universities – High research activity".

-The university is currently composed of nine colleges: Lewis College of Business (LCOB), College of Education and Professional Development (COE), College of Arts and Media (COAM), College of Health Professions (COHP), Honors College, College of Engineering and Computer Sciences (CECS), College of Liberal Arts (COLA), College of Science (COS), and University College; and two schools – School of Pharmacy, and the Joan C. Edwards School of Medicine; and a regional center for cancer research.
-It is classified among "R2: Doctoral Universities – High research activity".

 History

 Marshall University was founded in 1837 as a private subscription school by residents of Guyandotte and the surrounding area.
 The landmark Old Main, which now serves as the primary administrative building for the university, was built on land known as Maple Grove, at the time the home of the Mount Hebron Church in what was then the state of Virginia.
-John Laidley, a local attorney, hosted the meeting which led to the founding of Marshall Academy, which was named after Laidley's friend, the eminent John Marshall who had served as the fourth Chief Justice of the United States from January 1801 to July 1835.
+John Laidley, a local attorney, hosted the meeting which led to the founding of Marshall Academy, which was named after Laidley's friend, the eminent John Marshall who had served as the fourth chief justice of the United States from January 1801 until his death in July 1835.

 On March 30, 1838, the institution was formally dedicated by the Virginia General Assembly as Marshall Academy; however this institution was not a college level institution as that was understood at that time.
 In 1858, the Virginia General Assembly changed the name to Marshall College, but this change still did not reflect its status as a true college.
 The Civil War closed the often financially challenged school for much of the 1860s.

-On June 20, 1863, Cabell County, Virginia, was one of the 50 counties separated from Virginia at the height of the American Civil War to form the State of West Virginia, and the college fell within the new state.
-In 1867, the West Virginia Legislature resurrected the institution as a teacher training facility and renamed it State Normal School of Marshall College.
-This began the history of the college as a state-supported post-secondary institution.
+On June 20, 1863, Cabell County, Virginia, was one of the 50 counties separated from Virginia at the height of the American Civil War to form the state of West Virginia, and the college fell within the new state.
+In 1867, the West Virginia Legislature re-established the institution as a teacher training facility and renamed it State Normal School of Marshall College.